josueggh/josueggh.github.io/_posts/2016-07-14-device-orientation-and-firebase.md

 <script src="https://gist.github.com/josueggh/10d324a219da6db6b9fbd5ee796537a8.js"></script>

-If you're connected in the application, you can find you in the next link [https://devicemotion.firebaseapp.com/monitor/](https://devicemotion.firebaseapp.com/monitor/){:target="_blank"}
+If you're connected in the application, you can find your device in the next link [https://devicemotion.firebaseapp.com/monitor/](https://devicemotion.firebaseapp.com/monitor/){:target="_blank"}
 the full code is available via Github in the next repository: [https://github.com/josueggh/deviceorientation](https://github.com/josueggh/deviceorientation){:target="_blank"}
 , all the feedback is welcome.